logo2

 Newspaper ad - Jan 1905

 The store continued to be listed at the same location with Andrew Bram as proprietor up to the 1912 directory (10).
-In Jul 1912, Bram sold the store to Werner Nikander (17,23), who previously worked for Carl Printz in Hancock (17), with C. J. Sorsen in Red Jacket (18), and then became proprietor of Eagle Drug Store in Red Jacket (8).
-In Jul 1914, Axel Durchman was a pharmacist at the store (25), and by Oct 1916, Nikander had sold the store to Axel Durchman and Werner O. Nikander, his son (19,20).
-The 1921 directory listed only Axel for drugs and stationery, while a Werner Nikander (probably the son) was listed as secretary of the Finnish Lutheran Book Concern (14).
+In Jul 1912, Bram sold the store to Werner Nikander (23), who previously worked for Carl Printz in Hancock (17), with C. J. Sorsen in Red Jacket (18), and then became proprietor of Eagle Drug Store in Red Jacket (8).
+Axel Durchman, who became a pharmacist at Fichtel's Pharmacy after arriving from Finland in 1903 (39), was a pharmacist at the City Drug Store in Jul 1914 (25).
+By Oct 1916, Nikander had sold the store to Axel Durchman and Werner O. Nikander, his son (19,20).
+The 1921 directory listed only Durchman for "drugs and stationery", while a Werner Nikander (probably the son) was listed as secretary of the Finnish Lutheran Book Concern (14).
 Durchman later died in 1926 (17), and his wife (7), Leslie Durchman was listed as proprietor of City Drug Store at 300 Quincy St. in the 1930 and 1939 directories (12,13).
-The City Drug Store was still listed at the same address in a 1947/1948 business directory (28).
+The City Drug Store was still listed at the same address in a 1947/1948 business directory (26).
 It is unknown when it closed.

 Pharmacy bottle label<br>Courtesy of the Richard Dana Collection